MC Tali

-Natalia Sheppard (née Scott, born in 1976), better known by her stage names MC Tali and Tali, is a New Zealand drum and bass artist, best known for her 2004 hit "Lyric on My Lip", which reached #39 in the UK Singles Chart.
+Natalia Sheppard (née Scott), better known by her stage names MC Tali and Tali, is a New Zealand drum and bass singer and rapper, first found acclaim for her 2004 hit "Lyric on My Lip", which reached #39 in the UK Singles Chart.
 Tali has also worked with prominent artists, such as former Mercury Music Prize nominee Roni Size.

 Tali prefers to use the name "Tali" when singing and songwriting acoustically or live, preferring to use 'MC" whenever she collaborates with electronic music artists, sometimes using the former.
 In November 2019 Tali won the Vodafone New Zealand Music Award for Best Electronica Artist for her 2018 album "Love & Migration".

 Biography

-Originally based from a dairy farm in Taranaki, Tali moved to the UK in 2001 to follow her dreams of becoming a top international MC.
+Originally from a dairy farm in Awatuna, Taranaki, Tali moved to the UK in 2001 to follow her dreams of becoming a top international MC.
 After signing to the legendary Full Cycle Label owned and run by Roni Size, Tali went on to release her first album Lyric on my Lip with a UK top 40 single and worldwide tour.
 The album featured production from Roni Size, Krust, Die and featured guest vocals from Dynamite MC.
 From here she collaborated with some of the scene's most prolific names in both production and DJ/MC shows, working alongside people such as Goldie, Fabio, Grooverider, Shy FX, Dirtyphonics, Ed Rush, E-Z Rollers, The Freestylers, Calibre, DJ Marky and many more.

 When Full Cycle disbanded in 2006, Tali moved to London for a change of scenery and music.
 Disillusioned with the drum and bass scene, and suffering from depression and anxiety, she began working alongside hip hop duo First Man, and from here collaborated with MC’s including Skinnyman, Blak Twang, Ti2bs and Sincere.
 From this came her compilation CD Do It for Yourself.

 After regaining her confidence in 2008, Tali began MCing out and about on the drum and bass circuit once again.
 Her skills earned her “Best Female MC” at the Drum n Bass Awards three years in a row from 2008 to 2010.
 Afterwards, Tali signed to AudioPorn Records and released Dark Days, High Nights which features collaborations with Lynx, Dirtyphonics, Dodge and Fuski, Fourward, Noisses, Shimon, Ed Rush and SKisM.
 Tali also released a live studio version of this album in collaboration with indie/folk band More Like Trees, featuring Christoph Bauschinger, backing vocals from Collette Warren and production by legendary DnB producer Ant Miles in 2011.

 During her hiatus from drum and bass, Tali also created an alias for herself, as a chance to explore her love of jazz and showtunes.
 Rogue Nouveau was born and from here Tali put together a live band, which produced jazz with a touch of her trademark MCing.
 Rogue Nouveau performed at prestigious venues throughout London, such as The Jazz Café and Ronnie Scott's Jazz Club, before disbanding when Tali moved back to New Zealand in 2012.